-Council resolve to:
+That Council resolve to:

 - 1. Request Regional Development and Lands excise a portion of Reserve 36458 as marked on the attached plan and request the purpose of the reserve, under a newly created management order to the Shire, be Community Purpose with power to lease. - 2.
-Agree to call tenders for the design and construction of the Karratha Youth and Families Centre in accordance with the Functional Design Brief (attached). - 3.
-Agree to implement the procurement of the Karratha Youth and Families Centre through a design and construct form of contract utilising Australian Standards AS4902-2000 General terms and conditions of contract for Design and Construct and the appropriate form of agreement.

-4. Appoint the Chief Executive Officer, Director of Strategic Projects, Councillors

-and as members of the Project
+Agree to call tenders for the design and construction of the Karratha Youth and Families Centre in accordance with the Functional Design Brief as approved by the Chief Executive Officer. - 3.
+Agree to implement the procurement of the Karratha Youth and Families Centre through a design and construct form of contract utilising Australian Standards AS4902-2000 General terms and conditions of contract for Design and Construct and the appropriate form of agreement. - 4.
+Appoint the Chief Executive Officer, Director of Strategic Projects, Councillors Lewis and Smeathers as members of the Project Tender Evaluation Panel.

-Tender Evaluation Panel